Sliman4/slimebook/book/lvl1/nfts.md

   the difference between a good meme and a bad meme, but that's not something I can teach you in the book because I have no idea how people do it, lol

+## Soulbound NFTs

+Soulbound NFTs are NFTs that can't be transferred to another account.
+They can be used as proof of ownership of a physical object, like a car or a house, where the transfer process is more complicated than just sending an NFT to another account due to legal reasons.
+The NFT creator can make it soulbound if they don't want you to sell it, or if they want to make sure that only you (or other specific people) can own it.
+But it's not a guarantee that you can't sell it, because you can [sell the whole account](../lvl4/account-model/keys/key-rotation.md) that owns the NFT, and the NFT will be transferred with the account.

 ## Creating your own NFT

 If you want to create your own NFT, there are 2 main ways to do it: